Becoming an Independent Film Producer

 There is no other endeavor as all encompassing and complete as high-quality video making.
 It combines all aspects of visual storytelling, from developing characters to eliciting a particular emotional response through music or lighting.
 Taken as a whole, the process of making a high quality original independent film involves so many different tasks as to be a unique and positively invigorating experience.

-To perfect your skills and grow as a competent film maker, first study some of the basics, and then just get out there and DO IT!
-Don’t get bogged down in rules.
-Experiment.
-Don’t expect perfection off the bat.
-Expect to make mistakes and learn from them.
-Video and film production at this level can be complex and intricate.
-Becoming a master doesn’t happen over night.
+• Video and film production at this level can be complex and intricate.
+Becoming a master doesn’t happen overnight.
 It requires the ability to manage multiple processes and tasks.
 Each needs to be learned independently before it can be applied collectively.

 STUDY OTHER FILMS AND VIDEOS

 In addition to learning video production out in the field, learn by evaluating the work of others.
 Give yourself permission to watch as many videos as you can.
 STUDY them, don’t just mindlessly watch.
 What style did they use to tell their story?
-What elements did they combine and how did they create those elements?
+What elements did they combine, and how did they create those elements?
 Evaluate everything you watch and analyze it completely.
 Watch multiple times if it is good.
 What did they do that worked?
 What didn’t work?
 Why was it good or bad?
 How could it have been different?

 My mind races a million miles an hour when I am watching a TV show, always thinking about how they put it together and why they might have done it that way.
-Of course I am just lying there like a spud on a sofa, but my creative juices are flowing.
+Of course, I am just lying there like a spud on a sofa, but my creative juices are flowing.
 Yawn.
 Pass the chips.

 The best way to learn how to make videos is to become a critical and passionate observer of other videos.
 You can learn a lot in a small amount of time this way.
 Watch and decide what you want to emulate and what you want to avoid.
 Evaluating the work of others takes ego out of it.
 It is very hard for most novice filmmakers to hear a critique of their work.
-Usually they are so passionate and in love with their own video that any criticism seems stingingly personal.
+Usually they are so passionate and in love with their own video that any criticism seems personal.
 It’s not.

 To truly grow as an artist and filmmaker, you have to be able to evaluate your own work with the cool objectivity that you view the work of others.
 Ego can really get in the way of all that.
 So if possible, detach your emotions from your video making and learn objective principles by which to judge quality and effectiveness.
 That ability is best honed evaluating films you had nothing to do with.